tst-race/race-docs/RACE developer guide.md

 </br>

 ### **Audience**
 RACE supports plugin development on several host architectures, for several popular languages: C++, Java, GoLang, Rust, and Python.
 Familiarity with Docker, Cmake, Clang, C++, and any plugin language of interest is assumed.
-It is also assumed that the reader is familiar with the (TODO: TBD) user guide.
+It is also assumed that the reader is familiar with the [RACE Quickstart Guide](https://github.com/tst-race/race-quickstart/blob/main/README.md)

 ### **Environment**